Cinco canciones populares argentinas: Musical influences and style

+Songs

 1. Chacarera

 The chacarera (from chacra, "farm") is deeply rooted in the central pampas and the northern Argentine interior, with popular variations in Uruguay and Bolivia.
 It is a rapid dance in triple meter for one or two couples, which begins with the beating of the feet on the ground while the guitarist strums the introductory bars.

 There may be a link between the chacarera and the chaconne, which is described in The New Oxford Companion to Music as follows: "A dance in triple meter which originated in Latin America and was taken up as a form and variations in Spain and Italy in the early seventeenth century, in France soon after.
 The Latin American chacona had both instrumental and vocal accompaniment.
 The refrain was constructed upon one of a series of typical harmonic schemes (e.g. I-VI-IV-V; I-V-VI-V).
 Some composers used the same melody throughout the piece, repeating it in the manner of a ground bass."
 Many of these chaconne characteristics, such as a refrain in a "typical" harmonic scheme and an almost ostinato-like ground bass, are found in Ginastera's "Chacarera."
 It has been speculated that the chaconne and the chacarera had a common origin and parallel developments, now reunited appropriately in the neoclassicism of this composition.

 This setting exhibits liberal use of hemiola, the result of alternation between 3/4 and 6/8 meters.
 The harmonization remains within the C major tonality of the repeating couplet, with dissonant embellishing and passing tones.
 Although Ginastera dedicated the five songs of opus 10 to the nationalistic Argentine composer Carlos Lopez Buchardo and his wife Brigida, the opening couplet of "Chacarera" ("A mì me gustan las ñatas y una ñata me ha tocado," or "I like beautiful snub-nosed girls, and one of them has caught my eye") suggests that Ginastera may also have had his new bride Mercedes de Toro (whose nickname was "Ñata") in mind, perhaps composing these pieces as a wedding gift, following Schumann's precedent of composing his opus 25 song cycle, Myrthen, some scholars believe, as a gift to his bride, Clara Wieck.